 Moving on to the question of whether solar panels manufactured in China are of lower quality than other manufacturer origins (a concern we hear frequently from homeowners), the straightforward answer is “no they are not lower quality”.
 The specific country that a solar panel is made in will have little impact on the actual quality of the product put on your roof.
 In the above table, two trends are evident:

-- The large majority of solar manufacturing occurs in Asia and the top 3 solar panel brands by market share are producing their product in China (Trina, SunPower, Yingli Solar)
+- The large majority of solar manufacturing occurs in Asia, with many top solar panel brands producing their products in China.

 The data table above shows that the only reason a homeowner should use country of origin to select solar panels is an external reason unrelated to quality or price, such as a desire to buy “Made in the USA” products or help stimulate American manufacturing jobs.